propcom/ckeditor/README.txt

-   1. To add 'DrupalBreak' and 'DrupalPageBreak' buttons to the toolbar, open sites/all/modules/ckeditor/ckeditor.config.js and add them to the toolbar definiton (both buttons are enabled in DrupalFiltered and DrupalFull toolbars by default).
+   1. To add 'DrupalBreak' and 'DrupalPageBreak' buttons to the toolbar, open sites/all/modules/ckeditor/ckeditor.config.js and add them to the toolbar definition (both buttons are enabled in DrupalFiltered and DrupalFull toolbars by default).
       The 'DrupalBreak' button will automatically disappear from the toolbar on textareas where teaser cannot be created.